 Lake Carnegie

-As rowing grew in popularity at Harvard and Yale in the 1840s, it was not practiced much in Princeton as the University and town did not have a proper location for the sport.
-While the nearby Delaware and Raritan Canal was suggested, it proved impractical.
-At the urging of brothers Howard and William Butler, Class of 1876, Andrew Carnegie agreed to finance the construction of a lake.
-It took Carnegie at least three years to successfully purchase the land needed for this project, clear it and construct the bridges and dams.
+While rowing grew in popularity at Harvard and Yale in the 1840s, it was not practiced much in Princeton as the University and town did not have a proper location for the sport.
+The nearby Delaware and Raritan Canal was suggested, but it proved impractical.
+At the urging of brothers William and Howard Butler, Princeton Class of 1876, Andrew Carnegie, industrialist and philanthropist, agreed to finance the construction of a lake.
+It took at least three years to successfully purchase the land needed for this project, clear it and construct the bridges and dams.
 The project cost about $450,000.

 On December 5, 1906, Carnegie came to Princeton for the formal presentation of the lake.
 Students made banners to welcome him and chanted the song “Tammany” in his honor.